Spent today doing business before noon and writing after noon – which is as it should be.

 Couple that with all kinds of distractions courtesy of other people and life in general and you’ve got the recipe for anything else than a mindful life, in a manner of speaking.

 I want my life to be qualitative, measured, full with a sense of presence and of being in the present.
-Like a scene with Patrick Steward in a Shakespeare-play reciting something profound.

 I know it sounds lame, but the alternative is a life with Hodge-Podge.
 The constant cascades of thoughts and distractions, in all combinations.
 The experience of everyday life, day after day, which makes us feel grey and dull inside and as if life moves too fast and just … passes us by.